 The Eden Project is an enterprise that promotes sustainability and awareness about the natural world.
 The exhibition consists of two large biomes which are home to a range of flora from rainforest and mediterranean climates, as well as outdoor exhibitions with Cornish and British plants.

-You’ll quite literally get ot walk through a tropical rainforest in Cornwall – it’s fascinating!
+You’ll quite literally get to walk through a tropical indoor rainforest in Cornwall – it’s fascinating!
 Click here for more information about the Eden Project and to buy tickets.